 Cost Excludes

-- Any other expenses that are not mentioned in the included section.
+- Any services not specifically mentioned in the Cost Includes section.

 FAQS